 The Yarn That’s Perfect for This Chunky Chevron Throw

-To make this throw blanket (+ other blanket sizes too!), you’ll want to have Hometown Yarn by Lion Brand in Aspen Tweed, which is a beautiful neutral color to work with and goes with almost any decor!
-It comes in an 81 yard, 5 oz skein in a variety of colors to match any living room, nursery or space and pairs perfectly with a size 9 mm crochet hook.
+To make this throw blanket (+ other crochet blanket sizes too!), you’ll want to have Hometown Yarn by Lion Brand in Aspen Tweed, which is a beautiful neutral color to work with and goes with almost any decor!
+It comes in an 81 yard, 5 oz skein in a variety of colors to match any living room, nursery, or space and pairs perfectly with a size 9 mm crochet hook.
+It is a chunky yarn that is considered a six weight yarn.

-This particular super bulky yarn is so soft (wool-free!) and can be found pretty easily at most craft stores and online too, which is excellent if you want to work on this asap!
+This particular super bulky yarn is so soft (wool-free!) and can be found pretty easily at most craft stores and online too.
+Which is excellent if you want to work on a crochet blanket like this as soon as you get the chance!

 You can click the yarn images below to check out the colors and yarn a bit more.